Time-Varying Gaussian Process Bandits with Unknown Prior: PROOF OF THE REGRET BOUND

-The observation above is a key component of our proof, as it relates the lower bound on the function to the prediction error of $\eta_t$ of the model defined by prior $p_t$.
-Combining Inequalities (\ref{eq:uucb_maintext})-(\ref{eq:llcb_maintext}) yields the following bound on instantaneous regret:
+The observation above is a key component of our proof, as it relates the function value to the prediction error of $\eta_t$ of the model defined by prior $p_t$.
+Combining (\ref{eq:uucb_maintext})-(\ref{eq:llcb_maintext}) yields the following bound on instantaneous regret:

-\textbf{Bound on cumulative regret} With our bound on instantaneous regret, we now proceed to bound the cumulative regret.
-Let us define $\mathcal{C}$ to be the set of `critical' iterations as below: